TrulyFlawed/TrulyFlawed/README.md

 - Learning about managing GitHub repositories.
 - Learning more about documenting code.
 - Developing a Hearts of Iron IV mod.
-(Currently on hold while I wait for the next DLC to release.)
+(Currently on hold for when I eventually get back into playing the game.)

 ## Open Source Projects I Find Interesting: